rchl2/ragemp-starter/.github/README.md

 ## What if...
 *I don't want MySQL.
 What about PostgreSQL/SQLite?*
 - No problem.
-Set dialect to new (sqlite/postgres) in database.js, remove package **mysql2**, and switch to one of the following:
+Just remove package **mysql2**, and switch to one of the following:
  	- For PostgreSQL: `yarn add pg pg-hstore` or `npm install --save pg pg-hstore`
  	- For SQLite `yarn add sqlite3` or `npm install --save sqlite3`